DennisGross/COOL-MC/README.md

 Here are some tips that may improve the training progress:

-- Try to use the disable_state parameter to disable state variables from PRISM which are only relevant for the PRISM environment architecture.
+- Try to use the disable_state parameter to disable state variables from PRISM, which are only relevant for the PRISM environment architecture.
 - Play around with the RL parameters.
-- Think especially about the size of the max_steps if you have only one terminal state and if this terminal state is a  negative outcome with a huge penalty.
-Too large max_steps values lead to always reaching this negative step in the beginning of the training.
-Instead, decrease the max_steps so that the RL agent may not reach this terminal state and stops training earlier.
-So the huge penality is not influencing the RL training too much in the beginning.
 - The model checking part while RL training can take time.
-Therefore, the best way to train and verify your model is to first use reward_max.
-After the RL model may reaches an execptable reward the change the parameter prop_type to min_prop or max_prop and adjust the evaluation intervals.
+Therefore, the best way to train and verify your model is first to use reward_max.
+After the RL model reaches an acceptable reward, change the parameter prop_type to min_prop or max_prop and adjust the evaluation intervals.

 ## COOL-MC Command Line Arguments
 The following list contains all the major COOL-MC command line arguments.
 It does not contain the arguments which are related to the RL algorithms.
 For a detailed description, we refer to the common.rl_agents package.